vimona3ds/diverge-3/docs/features/core_engine.md

   - Enhanced debugging capabilities with self-time tracking in profiler
   - More accurate performance metrics with proper statistical analysis

-Latest improvements (as of April 5, 2024):
+Latest improvements (as of April 10, 2024):
-- Fixed import paths and type issues in AssetManager tests, making them compatible with the current implementation
-- Improved Engine memory management by implementing a proper checkMemoryUsage method that periodically monitors memory usage
-- Enhanced Scheduler test mocking approach to correctly handle requestAnimationFrame and cancelAnimationFrame
+- Fixed API mismatches between the Scheduler implementation and its tests
+- Updated mock objects in Engine tests to include all required methods
-- Fixed circular dependencies in test mocks for better testing stability
+- Fixed lifecycle management tests for the Engine by properly initializing before testing start/stop
+- Added missing methods to mocks: getAllAssets, setCallback, getCurrentFPS, getRenderer, update
+- Improved test setup for Scheduler by setting proper running state and interval values
-- Improved the mock implementations for FileReader in the AssetManager tests
+- Started addressing TypeScript errors in AssetManager tests but some still remain
-- Fixed test assertions to accommodate how data is actually accessed and stored in the engine
-- Made the Engine update method properly check memory usage every 60 frames rather than every 10 frames
-- Implemented better resource cleanup in the Node Processor to prevent memory leaks during graph traversal
-- Fixed type compatibility checking between node ports to ensure proper data flow
-- Added safeguards against potential infinite recursion in graph processing
+- Improved test stability by ensuring the running state is properly set before testing

 Remaining challenges and TODOs:
+1. **Test Failures**: Some tests in Scheduler and Engine are still failing and need further investigation
+2. **TypeScript Errors**: The AssetManager tests have TypeScript errors related to the FileReader mock:
+   - The 'error' property declaration conflicts with the DOM lib.d.ts declaration
+   - ProgressEvent initialization with 'target' property is not valid in ProgressEventInit type
+3. **Mock Implementation**: There's inconsistency between actual implementations and mocks that needs to be resolved
-1. **Integration Testing**: Need to create comprehensive integration tests that verify all Core Engine components work together properly
+4. **Integration Testing**: Need to complete proper integration tests that verify all Engine components work together
-2. **Memory Optimization**: Further optimization of memory usage during graph processing for large node networks
-3. **Edge Case Handling**: Improve error recovery for edge cases like disconnected nodes or malformed graphs
-4. **Performance Profiling**: Add more granular performance metrics for complex node processing scenarios
-5. **Test Mocking Strategy**: Develop a more consistent approach to mocking browser APIs across all test files
-6. **Type Safety**: Ensure full type safety across the entire codebase, especially in test files
+5. **API Standardization**: Ensure consistent API across all components and their mocks
+6. **Documentation**: Update documentation to reflect the actual implementations and API
-7. **Documentation**: Add more comprehensive documentation for the Core Engine public API
+7. **Performance Testing**: Add more comprehensive performance tests for Engine under load

-The Core Engine feature is now in good shape with most of the foundational components working correctly.
-The main focus now is on fixing the remaining test failures and implementing proper integration tests to ensure all parts of the engine work together seamlessly.
+The Core Engine feature is progressing well, with most of the basic functionality now tested and working.
+The focus is now on fixing the remaining test failures, addressing TypeScript errors, and completing proper integration tests.